rui314/mold/docs/mold.md

 ## ENVIRONMENT VARIABLES

 * `MOLD_JOBS`:
   If this variable is set to `1`, only one process of `mold` runs actively.
-  A mold process invoked while other active mold process is running will wait before doing anything until the active process exits.
+A mold process invoked while another active mold process is running will wait before doing anything until the active process exits.

-  The purpose of this environment is to reduce the peak memory usage.
-Since mold is highly parallelized, there's no point to run it simultaneously.
+  The purpose of this environment variable is to reduce peak memory usage.
+  Since mold is highly parallelized, there's no point in running it simultaneously.
 If you run N instances of mold in parallel, it would take N times more time and N times more memory.
-If you run them serially, it would still take N more times to finish, but their peak memory usage is reduced to normal.
+If you run them serially, it would still take N times more to finish, but their peak memory usage is reduced to normal.

-  If your build system tend to invoke multiple linker processses simultaneously, you may want to try to set this environment variable to `1` see if it could improve overall performance.
+  If your build system tends to invoke multiple linker processes simultaneously, you may want to try to set this environment variable to `1` to see if it could improve overall performance.

-  Currently, any value other than `1` is silently ignored.
+  Currently, any value other than 1 is silently ignored.

 * `MOLD_DEBUG`:
-  If this variable is set to a non-empty string, `mold` embeds its command-line options to the output file's `.comment` section.
+  If this variable is set to a non-empty string, `mold` embeds its command-line options in the output file's `.comment` section.

-* `MOLD_REPRO`
+* `MOLD_REPRO`:
-  Setting this variable to a non-empty string has the same effect as passign the `--repro` option.
+  Setting this variable to a non-empty string has the same effect as passing the `--repro` option.

 ## SEE ALSO